 RECORD DATE...
-The record date ("Record Date") for any interest payable on any interest payment date means the close of business on the last day of the preceding month (whether or not a business day).
+The record date ("Record Date") for the interest payable on any interest payment date means the last calendar day of the month (whether or not a business day) next preceding such interest payment date.

 RECORD DATE FOR BONDS TO BE REDEEMED...
 Neither the District nor the Paying Agent shall be required (1) to issue, transfer, or exchange any Bond during the period commencing with the close of business on any Record Date and ending with the opening of business on the next following principal on interest payment date or (2) to transfer or exchange, in whole or in part, any Bond or any portion thereof selected for redemption prior to maturity, within forty-five (45) calendar days prior to its redemption date.